jacknpoe/todos_juros/README.md

 Two languages ​​are considered different when any part of the code has to be changed to be compiled or interpreted in both.
 This issue would become very complicated if a stricter criterion were chosen regarding how much one language needs to be different from another, which would be impractical.

-The solutions are divided between recursive (Alice, Clean, Clojure, Common Lisp, Elixir, Elm, Erlang, Haskell, Idris, Lean, Miranda, Ocaml, Prolog, Racket, ReScript, Scheme, SML and Yeti) and iterative (all other languages, including F#).
+The solutions are divided between recursive (Alice, Clean, Clojure, Common Lisp, DataWeave, Elixir, Elm, Erlang, Haskell, Idris, Lean, Miranda, Ocaml, Prolog, Racket, ReScript, Scheme, SML and Yeti) and iterative (all other languages, including F#).

 There are, in some solutions, safeguards for incorrect values ​​for a real application.
 These are zero and negative values.
 In some languages ​​it is not verified, as it was understood that the target audience of these languages ​​would not make this type of mistake.